jhajek/Linux-text-book-part-1/Chapter-09/chapter-09.md

     b.
 Ubuntu
     c.
 All Debian based distros
     d.
 Fedora
-1. What is the name of the file where sudo privileges are kept?
-    a.  /etc/sudo
-    b.  visudo
-    c.  /etc/allow
-    d.  /etc/sudoers
-1. What is the name of the command used to modify /etc/sudoers to grant a new user sudo privilege?
+1. What is the name of the directory where a user can add customizations the `/etc/sudoers` file to grant a new user sudo privilege?
     a.
-Just use vi to edit it directly
+Just use vi to edit `/etc/sudoers` directly
-    b.
-Logout and log back in as root and do it
+    b.  `/etc/sudoers`
-    c.  visudo
+    c.  `/etc/sudoers.d/`
-    d.  sudo visudo
+    d.  `/etc.d/sudoers`
-1. Based on this line in /etc/sudoers - `%meninblack  ALL=(ALL:ALL) ALL` - what does the first value by the % mean?
+1. Based on this line in `/etc/sudoers` - `%meninblack  ALL=(ALL:ALL) ALL` - what does the first value `%` mean?
     a.
 Name of a group
     b.
 Name of a user
     c.
 Name of the user group
     d.
-Name of a process
+Name of the superuser
-1. In the /etc/sudoers file - what does this line mean: `RMS ALL=(root) NOPASSWD: ALL`
+1. In the `/etc/sudoers` file - what does this line mean: `RMS ALL=(root) NOPASSWD: ALL`
     a.
 The user RMS has sudo permissions and access to all commands
     b.
 The user RMS has sudo permissions
     c.
 The group RMS has sudo permissions to all commands